Catmaniscatlord/MURV/dc-geolocation-intro.md

 an_z) along with their distance to our unknown point (e_a1,e_a2,e_a3,e_a4).
-From there we estimate the point (ex,ey,ez) so that the difference in the distance from the estimated point to each AP and the measured distance is minimized accordign to the least means square algorithm.
+From there we estimate the point (ex,ey,ez) so that the difference in the distance from the estimated point to each AP and the measured distance is minimized according to the least means square algorithm.

-In my setup I placed each of my 4 routers on each vertex 1 meter square with my laptop in the middle as the wireless device.
+In my setup I placed each of my 4 AP's on each vertex 1 meter square with my laptop in the middle as the wireless device.
 This shape was chosen due to its ease in marking the location of the AP's.
+I collected data in this setup and saved it in TestValues.csv, the names at the top of the file reference to the SSID values of each AP.
 The diagram below depicts this, with the black circles representing AP's and the red circle depicting the laptop.
 All units are in meters.